CynusW/Nitrogen/README.md

 Nitrogen Official Language.

-Based on python.
+Based on JS.
 Written in C.

 # Examples